Launching soon. The Holiday Doctor is not yet open to patients. Everything below describes how the service will work once we go live.

 The scope is deliberately narrow.
 We do what we can do well and at speed.
 For everything else, we say so immediately and signpost you to better-placed care.

-Evidence dated within 12 months: pack photo, prior script, GP letter, NHS app screenshot, or pharmacy record.
+Evidence dated within 12 months: pack photo, prior prescription, GP letter, NHS app screenshot, or pharmacy record.
 Same medication, same dose only.

 Requests in any of these areas are declined at no charge with signposting to alternative care.